 - Deactivating your comments or just not reading or replying to comments.

 As a new medical transcriptionist, you’re more than likely going to have to have a little experience under your belt before you can branch off into working from home.
-Working from home is great for people that hate people because, well … there’s no people.
+Working from home is ideal for people hate people because, well, there’s no one else around.

 Even if you score a job at a facility working as a medical transcriptionist, you’ll still be working mostly independent.
 I remember when I worked at a doctors office as a medical assistant, I always wanted to switch places with one of their transcriptionists.
 She always complained about going back to working in the “dungeon” (basement) because it was so dark and lonely.
 Dark and lonely is my kind of heaven.